Unfiled Tax Returns

 - There is no current or pending “uncollectible status” on the account;

 If the IRS discovers a habitual non-filer before voluntary disclosure, either through its own non-filer programs or through an informant, the IRS will often refer the matter to its criminal investigation division (CID) to determine if criminal prosecution is warranted.
 The CID typically targets “high-impact” individuals, taxpayers who habitually file “non-processable returns,” and “tax protestors” for criminal prosecution.
 IRS Special Agents assigned to the CID also evaluate the information obtained in their investigation to identify certain suspicious activities, called “Badges of Fraud,” that may indicate criminal tax fraud.

-If you believe you may be at risk of a criminal investigation or prosecution for tax fraud and evasion, contact Daniel Rosefelt & Associates, LLC, Attorney & CPA at (301) 656-4424 or reach out by completing our ten-second contact form to know your real options.
+If you believe you may be at risk of a criminal investigation or prosecution for tax fraud and evasion, contact Rosefelt Tax Law at 866-995-0061 or reach out by completing our contact form to know your real options.

 Only the attorney-client privilege is valid during a state or federal criminal tax investigation or prosecution.
 This privilege is often a critical component in representing and defending a taxpayer with unfiled returns or unpaid taxes.
 As tax attorneys, your communications with us are protected by this attorney-client privilege.